 Panasonic LX100 versus Fujifilm X100T

 The Panasonic Lumix DMC-LX100 and the Fujifilm X100T are two enthusiast cameras that were announced in September 2014.
-Both the LX100 and the X100T are fixed lens compact cameras that are based on a Four Thirds (LX100) and an APS-C sensor.
+Both the LX100 and the X100T are fixed lens compact cameras that are based on a Four Thirds (LX100) and an APS-C (X100T) sensor.
 The Panasonic has a resolution of 12.7 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic LX100 and the Fujifilm X100T is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).